Benefits of Osteopathy For TMJ or Jaw Pain

 • Stress: Emotional or psychological stress can contribute to TMJ disorders by causing tightening of the jaw and facial muscles or by leading to teeth grinding or clenching.

 • Poor Posture: Chronic poor posture, especially in the neck and upper back, can lead to neck strain and abnormalities in jaw function.
-This can indirectly affect the TMJ by altering the natural alignment and function of the jaw.
+This can indirectly affect the TMJ by altering the jaw’s natural alignment and function.

-• Connective Tissue Diseases: Disorders that affect the connective tissues of the body, such as Ehlers-Danlos syndrome, can also impact the TMJ, leading to symptoms of TMJ disorders.
+• Connective Tissue Diseases: Disorders that affect the body’s connective tissues, such as Ehlers-Danlos syndrome, can also affect the TMJ, leading to TMJ symptoms.

 • Genetic Predisposition: There may be a genetic component to TMJ disorders, as they can run in families.
 This suggests that some individuals may be more predisposed to developing these conditions based on their genetic makeup.